 Table of contents

-• The more time your free up, the more tasks appear to occupy that time
+- The more time you free up, the more tasks appear to occupy that time.

-• What you pay attention to will define what your reality is
+- What you pay attention to will define your reality.

 Lifespan